siersidekick/SidekickOS/docs/python-library.md

-# OpenSidekick Python Library
+# SidekickOS Python Library

-A Python library for interfacing with the OpenSidekick camera system.
+A Python library for interfacing with the SidekickOS camera system.
 This library provides cross-platform support for Mac, Windows, and Linux using the `bleak` library.

 ## Features